KitsuneDev/KitsuneDev/README.md

 <br/>

 iOS | .NET Core | Blazor | React
+## `cat profile.dat > more`
+Hey there!
+Just a quick notice here: This profile is now available as a website, rendering some stats that GitHub's markdown wouldn't allow.
+So...
+Yeah, you can [view my full profile (and portfolio) by clicking here.](https://gabrieltk.vercel.app/)
 <!--- END: NOX -->
 ## `> whoami` :sunglasses:
 18 year old, 12th Grade Student, currently on an IT Internship @ Engemon Brazil.
 Technology Director @ ColBand Care - a volunteer based organization with mental health as it's focus.